cypress-io/cypress-documentation/source/guides/core-concepts/screenshots-and-videos.md

 # Videos

-Cypress also records videos when running headlessly.
+Cypress also records videos when running headlessly from the CLI.

 This behavior can be turned off by setting {% url `videoRecording` configuration#Videos %} to `false`.